gohypergiant/NavbarComponent/README.md

 #### Navigation effects

-To mimic view-by-view navigation, use `showNext()` and `showPrevious()`.
-When using `showNext()`, supply a title for the next view.
-The NavbarComponent will store these for purposes of returning to them with `showPrevious()`.
+To mimic view-by-view navigation, use `showNext()` and `showPrevious(`).
+When using `showNext()`, provide a title for the next view.
+NavbarComponent will store these for purposes of returning to them with `showPrevious()`.

 ```coffeescript
 myNavbar.showNext("Your title here")
 myNavbar.showPrevious()
 ```

-For help in debugging, you can inspect NavbarComponent's stored list of titles.
+For debugging help, you can inspect NavbarComponent's stored list of titles.

 ```coffeescript
 print myNavbar.history